Monkfishbest/let-me-go-to-endangered/README.md

 ## Run code

-`python3 letMeGoToClass.py`
+`python3 letMeGoToClass.py <url_of_class_you_want_to_sign_up_for>`
 and watch the magic happen.

 ## Warning

-I wrote this code in an hour after being at the pub, you run this code at your own risk, I am not responsible for the FBI showing up at your doorstep, your computer catching fire, you breaking your leg, or getting injured at the training you went to and any other stuff that happens to you, you run this code at your own risk, but I'm like 99% sure it works ¯\_(ツ)_/¯
+I wrote this code in an hour after being at the pub, you run this code at your own risk, I am not responsible for the FBI showing up at your doorstep, your computer catching fire, you breaking your leg, or getting injured at the training you went to and any other stuff that happens to you, you run this code at your own risk, but it works on my machine so `¯\_(ツ)_/¯``

 Feel free to use, modify or use this code commercially, if you can convince someone to pay for 68 lines of code you deserve it.